Wabash Valley Correctional Facility announces staff promotion

-The Wabash Valley Correctional Facility congratulates Michael Cunningham on his promotion to correctional sergeant.
+Wabash Valley Correctional Facility congratulates Benjamin Rilenge of Sullivan County on his promotion to Correctional Sergeant.

-Cunningham began his career with the Indiana Department of Correction in July of 2012.
-He has approximately 18 years of experience between his time in law enforcement, corrections and education.
-During his time at WVCF Michael has worked in several areas, most recently of which was South Yard.
-On several occasions he has assisted with transporting offenders to outside locations, as well as working in the Detention Unit at a local hospital.
+Benjamin began his career as a Correctional Officer with the Indiana Department of Correction on May 24, 2010.
+During his time with the Department he has worked a variety of posts including G Housing Unit and the Secure Confinement Unit on K Bracket, Trips and Yard on H Bracket and K Housing Unit on 5 & 2.

+Benjamin has shown his ability to work with some of our more difficult offenders.
+He has also done excellent adapting to the operational needs of each area.
+Both are very important leadership skills.
+Benjamin will undoubtedly benefit from his past experiences as he takes on his new responsibilities as a Correctional Sergeant.

 Correctional Sergeants at WVCF supervise both front line staff and offenders.
 They are mentors to the officers they work along side and role models to the offenders who they have direct contact with day in and day out.